influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/query_node.md

     parent: nodes
 ---

 The `query` node defines a source and a schedule for processing batch data.
+Data is queried from InfluxDB, validated by the `query` node, and then passed into the data pipeline.

-The data is queried from an InfluxDB database and then passed into the data pipeline.
+>**Note:** Kapacitor requires that non-negative values for aggregate functions (such as differences, derivatives, and so on) be computed outside of the `query` node.

 Example:

 ```js
 batch